 Iranians brace for possible devastation as Trump’s deadline looms

-Anxiety grips Iran with looming threats of US-led strikes targeting civilian sites, in violation of international law.
+Anxiety grips Iran with the looming threat of US-led strikes targeting civilian sites, in violation of international law.

-Tehran, Iran – United States President Donald Trump says daily life could be different for more than 90 million Iranians on Wednesday, after his deadline for Tehran to agree to a deal expires.
-Trump says that Iran’s electricity, bridges, and other critical infrastructure will be bombed, despite the deliberate targeting of civilian infrastructure being a violation of international law.
+Tehran, Iran – United States President Donald Trump says daily life could be different for more than 90 million Iranians on Wednesday, after his deadline for Tehran to reopen the Strait of Hormuz expires.
+Trump says that Iran’s electricity, bridges, and other critical infrastructure will be bombed if it does not open the vital waterway, despite the deliberate targeting of civilian infrastructure being a violation of international law.

 In the last hours before the 8pm US Eastern Time (23:00 GMT) deadline approaches, Iranians are left to worry about the consequences of attacks that Trump has threatened would be the death of “a whole civilisation“.